dennamandela/e-commerce-api/readme.md

 - Java 17 or later
 - Maven or Gradle
 - MySQL/PostgreSQL
-- Stripe (or similar payment gateway) account
+- Xendit (or similar payment gateway) account

 ### Installation